 - 2 lemons

 - Sprigs of thyme (optional)

 This is the least messed with chicken there is.
 I don’t even oil the skin because we’re not going to eat it, but the lemons leave a subtle flavour and help keep the bird juicy.

 Roast for half an hour.
-Lower the over to 160C, open the door to let it cool, and while it’s open baste the chicken in its own juices.
-Once the oven is down to 160, close the door and roast for another hour.
+Lower the oven to 160C, open the door to let it cool, and while it’s open baste the chicken in its own juices.
+Once the oven is down to 160C, close the door and roast for another hour.

 Timing is: a blistering first half hour, then roast at 160C for 20 minutes per 500g.

 Keep basting every ten minutes or so.